yyhh-org/site/content/create-multiple-modules-maven-project-in-eclipse.md

 Slug: create-multiple-modules-maven-project-in-eclipse
 Alias: /blog/2008/02/create-multiple-modules-maven-project-eclipse
 Lang: en
+Summary: Creating a Maven project with multiple modules, configuring the parent POM, and importing the resulting structure into Eclipse.
 ---

 Modularized software system design is often a good idea.
 Maven is the new software build system that is purported to be better than ant.
 For my new project, I want to create a maven build consisting of multiple modules.
 To do this, and let Eclipse treats these modules as parts of a single Eclipse project, I used the following procedure.